alitet01/etc/DEVELOPMENT.md

 ## Target Toggl object structure

 togglebuf create two target Projects for each source one: same name and with suffix (raw_suffix from configuration file).
-All tasks and time entries get link to suffixed projects while copying.
+Tasks are copied to both Projects.
+Time entries get link to suffixed projects while copying.
 Later some of them could be moved to Projects with source names manually.

 ## Copy objects order